musho777/Soc/README.md

 - Remove friends
 - Check friendship status between users

-The friend request system is bidirectional - meaning you can't send multiple requests to the same person, and you can't be friends with yourself (yeah, I had to add validation for that).
+The friend request system is bidirectional - you can't send multiple requests to the same person, and you can't befriend yourself (learned that the hard way after someone tried it during testing).

 ## API Endpoints